November 9, 2021

 2. Consider raising your deductible

 In Florida, you have the option to adjust your standard deductible, as well as your hurricane deductible, to reduce your premium.
 For this reason, raising your deductible can be a strategic opportunity to lower your premium.
-That said, make sure you aren’t taking on too big of a deductible in the event that you need to make a large claim.
+That said, ensure you are taking on a manageable deductible if you need to make a large claim.

 3. Relocate strategically

 As a rental property owner, you understand the unique pressures of renting your home to tenants — especially on the coast.
-If you are considering relocation, opt for an inland property that is farther away from the water but still a desirable destination.
-By reducing your property’s risk of hurricane damage, you can potentially save significant cash on Florida property insurance and annual premiums.
+If you are considering relocation, opt for an inland property far away from the water but still in a desirable destination.
+By reducing your property's risk of hurricane damage, you can save significant cash on Florida property insurance and annual premiums.

 4. Partner with a specialized local insurance agent through Azibo

-According to NerdWallet, the average cost of homeowners insurance in the U.S. is about $1,631 per year.
-This would mean the average landlord premium is approximately $1,957 per year.
+According to NerdWallet, the average cost of homeowners insurance in the U.S. is about $1,820 per year.
+This would mean the average landlord premium is approximately $2184 per year.
 Yet many Azibo customers pay annual premiums well under $1,000 for landlord coverage.
-We’re proud to provide you with quick access to a curated set of high-quality insurance carriers — so you get the right coverage, at the right price.
+We're proud to provide quick access to a curated set of high-quality insurance carriers — so you get the right coverage at the right price.

 Ready to put insurance headaches and hassles in the past?
 Azibo is here to help.
 Simplify the Florida property insurance process and get your free quote today